-New York sales tax guide
+New York state sales tax guide

 All you need to know about sales tax in the Empire State

 As a business owner selling taxable goods or services, you act as an agent of the state of New York by collecting tax from purchasers and passing it along to the appropriate tax authority.
-As of March 2019, sales and use tax in New York is administered by the New York Department of Taxation and Finance.
+The New York State Department of Taxation and Finance administers sales and use tax in New York.
+The department continues to administer all sales and use tax matters as of November 7, 2025.

 Any sales tax collected from customers belongs to the state of New York, not you.
 It’s your responsibility to manage the taxes you collect to remain in compliance with state and local laws.
 Failure to do so can lead to penalties and interest charges.